microsoft/ChakraCore-wiki/Building-ChakraCore.md

 ## Windows ##

 You can build ChakraCore on Windows 7 SP1 or above, and Windows Server 2008 R2 or above, with either Visual Studio 2013 or 2015, as long as C++ support is installed[*](#build_for_arm).
-For Linux support, ChakraCore is making progress in the [Linux branch](https://github.com/Microsoft/ChakraCore/tree/linux).
-Refer to the [Linux](#linux) section for building instructions on Linux.
+For Linux/OS X support, ChakraCore is making progress in the [Linux branch](https://github.com/Microsoft/ChakraCore/tree/linux).
+Refer to the [Linux](#linux) and [OS X](#os-x) sections for building instructions on these platforms.

 To build ChakraCore on Windows: